List of individual pigs: Big Bill

-The world record for the heaviest pig so far is held by Big Bill, owned by Elias Buford Butler of Jackson, Tennessee.
+The world record for the fattest pig so far is held by Big Bill, owned by Elias Buford Butler of Jackson, Tennessee.
 It was a Poland China breed of hog that tipped the scales at 2,552 lb in 1933.
 Bill was due to be exhibited at the Chicago World Fair when he broke a leg and had to be put down.
 At about this point in time, the trend in hog production began to shift to hogs that were much trimmer and very lean.

 Ton Pig

 Ton Pig was a domestic hog from China owned by Xu Changjin that weighed in at 1,984 lb.
 Ton died from lack of mobility because of obesity on February 4, 2004.
 It was sent to the Liaoning Agriculture Museum in Shenyang, for display.

 Big Norm

 Big Norm was owned by Robert Peterson of Hamilton, New York.
 Even though fed on regular hog feed, Norm grew to large proportions estimated at 1,600 lb.
 Big Norm died of apparent heart failure in 2008.